Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-7 - A script to move the file "betty" from the root of /tmp/ to /tmp/my_first_directory 8 - A script to delete the betty file inside /tmp/my_first_directory 9 - This script wil delete the my_first_directory in the /tmp/ directory
+7 - A script to move the file "betty" from the root of /tmp/ to /tmp/my_first_directory 8 - A script to delete the betty file inside /tmp/my_first_directory 9 - This script wil delete the my_first_directory in the /tmp/ directory 10 - A script to move from the current directory to the previous